metafizzy/flickity/notes.md

 ## To do

-contain includes left margin but not right margin
-Move TapListener class to its own repo update utils with handleEvent test empty Flickity
+contain includes left margin but not right margin release TapListener class to its own repo update & release fizzyUIUtils with handleEvent update & release flickity-imagesloaded update & release unidragger test empty Flickity

 ## Feature requests